T

 transport hub

 The main international airport serving Kuala Lumpur and the surrounding region.
-It offers a range of amenities, including duty-free shopping, restaurants, and lounges.
+Ensure you allow ample time for travel to the airport and check-in procedures.

 Insider tips